mrfiesta/ProcessAnalyze_Tweets_Local_and_EMRSpark/README.md

 * **On EMR**
   * AWS CLI installed and configured
   * Have permission to request more than 4 instances on AWS
-  * Access ey and Secret access key from AWS
+  * Access key and Secret access key from AWS